I Tried It: Run Commute - Benefits + 8 Tips to Try

 If you’re ready to start your own running commute, here are 10 tips to ensure you have a great experience:

 Have you tried a run commute?
-Tag @Runstreet on Instagram to share your fitness adventures and get cheered on.
+Follow and tag @Runstreet on Instagram to share your fitness adventures and get cheered on.
 Do you need a training plan to crush your running goals?
-Check out the Runstreet Training Center for the best running plans.
+Check out the Runstreet Training Center for the best running plans created by a running coach and personal trainer.
 Happy running to you! 😊

 Related Posts: I Tried Ocean Dips: Are They Worth the Hype?, 10 Tips to Run Your Fastest 5K